lyrics7/SmartDSP-Jarvis/README.md

 ### Highlights

-- Introduces a **canvas-native creative-agent harness** for long-horizon multimodal creation.
+- Introduces an open **canvas-native creative-agent harness** for long-horizon multimodal creation.
-- Treats the editable canvas simultaneously as the **user workspace, external memory, action space, and shared project state**.
+- Treats the editable canvas simultaneously as the **user workspace, agent external memory, action space, and shared project state**.
-- Represents multimodal artifacts, dependencies, versions, and human feedback through structured canvas nodes and links.
+- Represents multimodal artifacts, dependencies, versions, status, and feedback through structured canvas nodes and links.
 - Employs a three-layer architecture consisting of **Canvas State, Protocol Bridge, and Agent Runtime**.
-- Enables agents to continuously plan, generate, revise, organize, and maintain multimodal projects.
+- Enables agents to progressively **plan, generate, revise, and organize** multimodal projects over extended creative workflows.
-- Preserves human steerability by allowing users to inspect, guide, modify, and intervene throughout the creative process.
+- Preserves **human steerability** by allowing users to inspect, guide, modify, and intervene throughout the creative process.
+- Functions as an **agent orchestration harness rather than a standalone generative model**, integrating external models and tools within a persistent and inspectable creative workspace.

 </td>
 </tr>